joelkuiper/PathoLens/README.md

 - cond_only     ΔAcc=-0.1676  ΔF1=-0.3569  ΔROC-AUC=-0.2348  ΔPR-AUC=-0.3776
 - prompt_only   ΔAcc=-0.0127  ΔF1=-0.0226  ΔROC-AUC=-0.0064  ΔPR-AUC=-0.0120

 These results show that whilst the model is able to learn the separation between benign and pathogenic, it seems to do this almost exclusively on the prompt (only a small lift in prompt+cond from the ablation probe).
+The HGVS.p notation seems to carry a considerable amount of signal on its own, based on earlier experiments.

 #### LLM missense only
 Focusing on `most_severe_consequence = missense_variant` from VEP we obtain the following results.
 We emphasize missense variants because they are biologically and clinically the hardest class: